StephenDevenney/StephenDevenney/README.md

 ### Hi there 👋

-- 🌱 I’m currently refining my .NET Core skills but will be exploring other skills soon.
+- 🌱 I’m currently refining my .NET Core skills like to explore other technologies.
 - 📫 You can reach out to me on my LinkedIn: https://www.linkedin.com/in/stephen-devenney/
 - :crocodile: I like working on fan projects in my spare time.